cerisara/mousetodon/README.md

 ![Mousetodon](./mousetodon.jpg)

-This is an application for reading Mastodon toots.
+MouseApp is an android client for the Mastodon social network.

-Mousetodon is in development stage for now, but it should already fulfill the most basic interactions with any Mastodon server you may expect from an android app.
+MouseApp is in development stage for now, but it should already fulfill the most basic interactions with any Mastodon server you may expect from an android app.
-As compared to the other available android apps, Mousetodon is certainly not as nice and visually attractive (because it's not a priority for me), but it has other advantages depicted below.
+As compared to the other available android apps, MouseApp is certainly not as nice and visually attractive (because it's not a priority for me), but it has other advantages depicted below.
 Its most noticeable features, which makes it different from the other apps, are: